nicholascar/cuneiform-ecc/README.md

 # Cuneiform Error Correction Coding

+> Wall, wall! ... wall, ... wall!
+> - *Potentially interesting text from a clay tablet with some words annoyingly obscured by damage*

 #### A character persistence problem
+Clay tablets with [cuneiform](https://en.wikipedia.org/wiki/Cuneiform) writing on them are some of the most persistent prose recording devices we know of.
+Tablets created around 3,000 BC still exist and can still be read.

-One of the problems with ancient clay tablets is that characters impressed into them with a reed stylus become obscured due to tablet damage.
+There are limits though: characters pressed into tablets with a reed stylus become obscured due to tablet damage over time.

-To enhance tablet text resilience, methods known as *error correction coding* can be employed.
-These add redundancy to the tablet content which then, with simple algorithms, can be used to fill in a certain amount of missing characters.

-Tablets made in this way would better preserve information than those from Ancient Sumeria have - a mere ~5,000 years to date.
+> The back [of the extremely important tablet about an ark] is damaged in the
+> middle of most lines, with the result that not everything there can be read
+> now...
+> - Finkel [1], p106

+#### Potential enhancements
+To somewhat cater for this when making new tablets, several different methods could be employed, such as making more robust tablets, duplicate copies and so on.
+All methods have disadvantages (cost, effort etc.) but here we consider one which, if employed, only increases effort a bit^ which is the use of *error correction coding*.

+*^ as yet un-quantified*

 #### Error correction codes
+To enhance text resilience of text or signals within a body of them, *error correction coding* can be employed.
+These are methods that add redundant content which then, with simple algorithms, can be used to fill in a certain amount of missing characters/symbols.

-Error correction coding is used for modern media that can suffer physical damage, such as compact disks.
-It's also used for transmitted messages in cases where retransmission of broken messages is unfeasible for some reason, for example very long message travel time, as is the case with interplanetary probe missions.
+Error correction coding is used by modern media that can suffer physical damage, such as compact disks.
+It's also used for transmitted messages in cases where retransmission of broken messages is unfeasible, for example very long message travel time, as is the case when radio stations communicate with interplanetary space probes.

-Error correction codes are more efficient than simply making two copies: modern codes require less than 25% more characters than the original message.
+Error correction codes are more efficient than simply making two copies of a
+message: modern codes require less than 25% more characters than the original message.
 Simple scheme, such as the one here, require 50% more.
-Also, the correction code is *within* the message, as opposed to being something independent which must then be kept in association with the original for message recovery.
+Also, the correction code is *within* the message, as opposed to being part of a pair which must then be kept associated for error correction usability.
+Keeping pairs of things associated over time is essentially impossible, as any sock owner knows.

 ## Demonstration

-This demonstration encodes limited English into cuneiform and caters for a certain level of character loss: no more than 1 in 3 characters and no more than 2 in a row.
+This demonstration encodes a limited writing of English into cuneiform and caters for a certain level of character loss: no more than 1 in each set of 3 characters.

 The [main.py](main.py) file is a [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
-software script which takes, as input, limited English prose (only letters, ',' & '.') and firstly produces error correction-encoded cuneiform, optionally with a number of characters obscured to test message recovery, formatted to a fixed character with to allow for good tablet calligraphy on rectangular tablets.
+software script which takes, as input, limited English prose (only letters, ',' & '.') and produces error correction-encoded cuneiform, optionally with a number of characters obscured to test message recovery, formatted to a fixed character with to allow for good tablet calligraphy on rectangular tablets.